Stieneee/simple-zstd/README.md

 ## Why Another ZSTD Package

-Other packages where either using out-of-date ZSTD versions or depended native C bindings that required a compilation step during installation.
+Other packages were either using out-of-date ZSTD versions or depended on native C bindings that required a compilation step during installation.
 A package was needed that would cleanly work with [pkg](https://www.npmjs.com/package/pkg).

 ## Dependencies